Tractorou24/SimPlazaManager/README.md

 ![](https://simplaza.org/wp-content/uploads/2022/07/title-dark.png)

-This is a free and open source CLI tool to manage the mods uploaded in SimPlaza for Microsoft Flight Simulator 2020.
+This is a free and open source CLI tool to manage the mods uploaded in SimPlaza for Microsoft Flight Simulator 2020 & 2024.
+It also supports Scenery Addons!

 ## Usage